softyum/pylon/README.md

 - `source .venv/bin/activate`
 - `pip install -r requirements.txt`

-### Create a django user.
+### 2. Create a django user.

 Run django command to create a user.
 - `./manage createsuperuser`
-Follow django guide to input username, email and password.
+Follow django's guide to input username, email and password.

-### Run and have a look
+### 3. Run it and have a look

 Start Pylong
 - `./manage runserver`